GauravAhuja7/Deepfake-Image-and-Video-Detection/README.md

 - The models failed to generalize to unseen image generation methods.
 - Overfitting occurred when trained on a specific technique.
 - Training was time-consuming and computationally expensive.

+### Approach 2: Use a generalized backbone for feature maps and then use Classifiers
+Given that Approach 1 showed that training a neural network on a single generation technique limits its effectiveness to that specific method, a more flexible strategy was considered.
+Instead of focusing on training a neural network solely to classify real or fake images based on a specific generation technique, a better approach is to utilize a pretrained backbone to extract feature maps.
+These feature maps can then be fed into classifiers like linear probes, KNN, SVMs, and others for the classification task.
+This method helps improve generalization across different image generation methods.